mrutkows/openwhisk-knative-build/runtimes/javascript/tests/README.md

 The standard OW methods used to run functions is done through calls to 2 separte endpoints.
 In short, The control plane would:

-1. first, invoke the */init* endpoint with strictly the OW "init. data" (JSON format) including the funtional code itself.
+1. first, invoke the */init* route with strictly the OW "init. data" (JSON format) including the funtional code itself.
-2. then, invoke (i.e., Activate) the function with caller provided parameters via OW "value data" (JSON data) along with per-activation information (which we simulate with defaults in these testcases).
+2. then, invoke */run* route which executes the function (i.e., Activates the function) with caller-provided parameters via OW "value data" (JSON format) along with per-activation information which would normally be provided and tracked by the control plane (default/dummy key-values provided for tests).

-Below are some options for invoking these endpoints manually using common developer tooling in conjunction with prepared data:
+Below are some options for invoking these routes manually using common developer tooling in conjunction with prepared data:

 ### Using the 'curl' command